Air Florida Flight 90: Regulatory and procedure changes

+Air Florida

+Air Florida, already struggling financially, saw its fortunes turn for the worse.
+Video of rescue efforts were widely broadcast, as was an iconic image of the broken tail of the aircraft, Air Florida logo prominently displayed, being pulled from the river; reservations plummeted.
+The airline filed for bankruptcy and ceased operations in 1984.

 In popular culture

 The Discovery Channel Canada/National Geographic TV series Mayday (also called Air Crash Investigation or Air Emergency) dramatized the accident in an episode titled "Disaster on the Potomac" (aired in some countries as "Tragedy on the Potomac").

-The PBS series Nova featured the crash in season 2, episode 2, of the TV show Why Planes Crash, in an episode called "Brush with Death".
+The PBS series Nova featured the crash in season 14, episode 13, titled "Why Planes Crash."

+The crash was featured in season 2, episode 2, of the TV show Why Planes Crash, in an episode called "Brush with Death".

 The National Geographic Channel series Seconds from Disaster also dramatized the accident entitled "Plane Crash in the Potomac".

 Aircrash Confidential also covered the accident in one of their episodes.

 The crash was also dramatized in the 1984 made-for-TV movie Flight 90: Disaster on the Potomac.

 Critical Rescue has also dedicated an entire episode to the heroes of the disaster.

 The flight has also been shown on the show When Weather Changed History on American-based The Weather Channel.

 The National Law Enforcement Museum, which opened in Washington, D.C. in 2018, has footage of the crash on display along with interviews of survivors and other first-hand accounts.
 The display includes the U.S. Park Police helicopter involved in the rescue of Flight 90's survivors.

 Arland D Williams, Jr., is commemorated in Sara Hickman's song "Last Man in the Water".

 Air Florida Flight 90 is described in Season 2, Episode 1 of the HBO series, The Rehearsal.